All things GREEN: Energy, Environment, and Economy

 The Buffalo Common Council passed a resolution designating Saturday as “World Wildlife Fund’s Earth Hour Day”.
 “Extinguishing non-essential lights in all city government buildings, public schools and public landmarks for one hour, and urging all businesses and citizens to do the same will send a clear message that the people of Buffalo are concerned about climate change,” the resolution said.
 Read the story at The Buffalo News.

-New York City's Broadway theater signs, Rockefeller Center and the Empire State Building.
+The lights at nearby Niagara Falls will go off, as will those at New York City's Broadway theater signs, Rockefeller Center and the Empire State Building.
 Lights Worldwide will go DARK for Earth Hour.

 Join in the effort and turn your Lights OFF at 8:30pm on Saturday.
 Take a walk outside and look up at the night sky -- you'll see more stars when city lights are off.
 At home, light a Candle for the Climate.